gwilku/jscan-docs/general/tpms.rst

 	- Premium TPMS System present On/Off: *deactivated*

 5. Don't worry if deactivating some of these does not work.
 This only means that the setting is present in the vehicle software, but this particular model doesn't use it.
+6. Reset the TPMS:

+    - Close the car, let it sit for a few minutes.
+If you see no change in behaviour, continue to the next step:
-6. Reset the TPMS.
-On most vehicles disconnecting the battery for a few minutes resets the TPMS, hower some newer vehicles have others systems relying on a constant power supply, so instead you can use **!Restart all ecus** option (usually available in Miscellaneous Settings section).
+    - On most vehicles disconnecting the battery for a few minutes resets the TPMS, hower some newer vehicles have others systems relying on a constant power supply, so instead you can use **!Restart all ecus** option (usually available in Miscellaneous Settings section).

 Changing TPMS thresholds